-Montenegro exclusive: The new Government Strategy, The Large power plants on the Moraca and Komarnica Rivers19.
-January 2015. / SEE Energy News
+Montenegro exclusive: The new Government Strategy, The Large power plants on the Moraca and Komarnica Rivers, SEE Energy News

 All investigations for hydropower plant (HPP) on the Moraca River are completed; the preliminary design and construction could begin as soon as they find a suitable offer.
 If the government wants to restore the tender process, the documentation is done and the procedure can begin immediately, according to the proposal of the Energy Development Strategy of Montenegro by 2030th, which the government adopted yesterday.

 The Ministry of Economy has worked on theWhite Book and it represents the Strategycomplement, which has not been fulfilled, and it was predicted until 2025th.
 It is stated that “the project of HPPMoraca still is not best researched and documented” and that he could first of all enter the power system in comparison to other large HPPs,”but really it could not be achieved before 2021st”.

 They point out that the technical solutionfor hydro potential use of the Komarnica Riveris developed, which provides the construction of great HPPs.
 The estimated construction costsare approximately 183 MEUR, a proposed option that would avoid flooding of canyon Nevidio.
 It would be built seven years.